Peter Christopherson: Legacy

-In addition to numerous other tributes, P-Orridge wrote a lengthy eulogy for Christopherson, in which they concluded:
+Genesis P-Orridge wrote a lengthy eulogy for Christopherson, in which they concluded:

-Sleazy loved Bangkok and Thailand.
-He had been visiting regularly for several years before deciding to move there permanently after John/Jhonn/Geoff passed on.
-While we were spending time in 2009 with him we were pretty sick from the intense emotional stress of our ceremony in Nepal for the reliving and releasing of a beloved.
 Sleazy became a source of every suture for my heart, loving sustenance for my soul.
 He nurtured me with words of wise counsel garnered from his own similar and tragic losses.
 There had been a long sometimes desolate expanse between the seventies and now.
-But we had both crossed our abyss and we were blessed by Sleazy’s loving nature to be able to accept his gentle embrace and, crying like a child we often are, be able to lovingly say to him, “I HAVE GOT MY FRIEND BACK.”
+But we had both crossed our abyss and we were blessed by Sleazy's loving nature to be able to accept his gentle embrace and, crying like a child we often are, be able to lovingly say to him, "I HAVE GOT MY FRIEND BACK."
 Many times, since then, we have stopped during hard times, confusing times, and we think of Sleazy and how his mastery of light went from cameras to hearts and souls, and that makes me smile and laugh.
 Which is as he would wish.
-We loved Sleazy in all he did…
+We loved Sleazy in all he did...

-Peter Gabriel published a brief post on his website on 26 November 2010 that opened with the statement: "We tip our hats to Mr Peter Christopherson".
-Speaking to the Quietus website in February 2014, Reznor stated: "[Coil's] 'Tainted Love' video remains one of the greatest music videos of all time ...
-If it's not immediately obvious: Horse Rotorvator was deeply influential on me.
+Peter Gabriel paid tribute in a post on his website the day after Christopherson's death.
+Trent Reznor told Quietus in a February 2014 interview, "[Coil's] 'Tainted Love' video remains one of the greatest music videos of all time [...] if it's not immediately obvious: [Coil's album] Horse Rotorvator was deeply influential on me.
 What they did to your senses.
 What they could do with sound.
-What Jhonn was doing lyrically ...
+What Jhonn was doing lyrically [...]
 Peter was a lovely guy.
 We had a respectful relationship."